Teaching kids about money is an important life skill. Start while they're young to ingrain healthy money habits now.

 Asset: An asset is anything you own that has monetary value like your house, car, or jewelry.

-Account: There are many types of financial accounts your child will need to be aware of like a checking account that stores your money at the bank, a savings account that stores the money you want to put aside and save at the bank, and a brokerage account that helps you store and manage your investments.
+Account: There are many types of financial accounts your child will need to be aware of like a checking account that stores money, a savings account that stores money you want to put aside, and a brokerage account that stores and manages investments.

 Budget: A budget is a financial plan that dictates how you will spend your money.